QuetzalWr/Quetzal-Wrath/README.md

 ## Accuracy

 <div align="center">
-I am wanting to make this as accurately as possible, but also adding a few supernatural elements.
-However I do not plan on making the supernatural elements overpower the main focus of the game, will they be crucial? possibly step in ensuring that.
+I am wanting to make this as accurately as possible, whilst also adding a few supernatural elements.
+However I do not plan on making the supernatural elements overpower the main focus of the game, will they be crucial? possibly stepping in to ensure that.

-With that being said, I have been thoroughly going through every single documented literature to be as faithful as possible towards the Mayans, their beliefs, history, and demise.
-This could be a replayed game with possible future updates of being procedurally-generated with random events happening at different times than your first playthrough.
+With that being said, I have been thoroughly going through every single documented literature currently on Mayans to be 90% accurate with their beliefs, history, and demise.
+This ***WILL BE*** procedurally-generated with random events, terrian, starting location, loot, etc.

-Please bear with me as I and a solo developer, who never made a game before is attempting this as just a fun project all while taking my time with it and enjoying it.
+Please bear with me as I am attempting this as a solo developer, who never made a game before.
+This is intended to be a fun project all while taking my time with it and enjoying it.
 I am however a Web Developer of over 20 years with a wide-spectrum of coding knowledge.
+I want to do this right based on my vision, therefore I will be going slow to ensure it happens.
 </div>

 ## Where I'm at so far